D0V4HKIIN/discordDrive/README.md

 # how to setup
-create a discord server and create 2 text channels. copy the discord server's id and paste it in config.json in "control_server". copy the channel's id that you want to use for logging and paste it in "logs_channel_id". and finally do the same for "file_table_id" with the 2nd channel.
+write your bots token in bot_id in config.json create a discord server and create 2 text channels. copy the discord server's id and paste it in config.json in "control_server". copy the channel's id that you want to use for logging and paste it in "logs_channel_id". and finally do the same for "file_table_id" with the 2nd channel.

-Add your bots token to the enironment variable "DISCORD"

 now start the bot with ```node main.js```